x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/exchange-activesync/activesync-mailbox-access.md

 - For more information about accessing and using the EAC, see [Exchange admin center in Exchange Server](../../architecture/client-access/exchange-admin-center.md).

-- To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see **Open the Exchange Management Shell**.
+- To learn how to open the Exchange Management Shell in your on-premises Exchange organization, see [Open the Exchange Management Shell](https://docs.microsoft.com/powershell/exchange/exchange-server/open-the-exchange-management-shell).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Exchange ActiveSync settings" entry in the [Clients and mobile devices permissions](../../permissions/feature-permissions/client-and-mobile-device-permissions.md) topic.